When is it time to put a succession plan in place for your not-for-profit? Ask the leadership team at the YMCA, and they might tell you, "yesterday."

 The YMCA of Southeast Michigan has been operating for nearly 170 years, and they attribute much of their longevity to their structured succession planning.

-A leadership transition typically begins with a comprehensive board meeting to discuss all aspects of planning, including who will play which part.
-During the selection process (which typically takes six to nine months when done according to the YMCA's plan), the departing CEO will still lead the organization.
-Although staff and volunteers will have a minimal role in the selection process, they'll be working with the new CEO regularly, so their input should be considered.
+Nonprofit leadership transition typically begins with a comprehensive board meeting to discuss all aspects of planning, including who will play which part.
+During the selection process (which typically takes six to nine months when done according to the YMCA's plan), the departing leader will still run the organization.
+Although staff members and volunteers will have a minimal role in the selection process, they'll be working with the new executive director regularly, so their input should be considered.
 However, make sure it's understood that the board will make the final selection; including everybody in the selection process is just too many cooks in the kitchen.
 That's where the transition committee comes in.

 3. Assemble the transition committee.

-This small group — hand-selected and personally invited by the leader of the board — will be in charge of narrowing down the candidates to the two who best fit the position.
-They'll either call on their network or turn to a headhunter to find candidates, and they'll identify the right people based on the criteria dictated by the transition type.
+This small group — hand-selected and personally invited by the board chair— will be in charge of narrowing down the candidates to the two who best fit the position.
+They'll either call on their network or turn to a search firm to find candidates, and they'll identify the right people based on the criteria dictated by the transition type.
 People within the organization will also have questions about the transition, so it's important for morale that the committee stay accessible.
 Serving on this committee is no small task.
-Committee members can expect to spend significant time and effort over the course of several months, so dedication is the name of the game.
+Nonprofit leadership transition committee members can expect to spend significant time and effort over the course of several months, so dedication is the name of the game.
 Scott advises selecting only those board members who can attend every committee meeting for the best results.
 Establishing a timeline, like this sample from the YMCA, clarifies expectations.

 Although staff and volunteers will have a minimal role in the selection process, they'll be working with the new CEO regularly, so their input should be considered.